okonb/recover-youtube-playlists/README.md

-  --just_links          only export links to videos (may be needed for some services) (default: False) --ids_only            store links as video ids (default: False) --no-lxml             don't use lxml (default: False) --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --just_links          only export links to videos (may be needed for some services) (default: False) --ids_only            store links as video ids (default: False) --no-lxml             don't use lxml (default: False) --write-info          write playlist info to a separate file (default: False) --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         choose logging level (default: CRITICAL)
 ```